Mortgage Options for Buying a Second Home in Canada

 Types of Homes That Qualify for a Second Home Mortgage

-The type of home and intended use will determine the qualifying rules for mortgages for second homes.
+The type of home and its intended use will determine the mortgage qualifying rules for second homes.
 Second homes can fall into the following categories:

 Vacation Home